Every SCAYLED comparison in one place

 How to use these comparisons

-Start with the tool you already pay for.
-Every comparison follows the same structure: what the other tool is built for, what SCAYLED is built for, where they overlap, a feature table, pricing, and when to use which.
+Start with the platform you already pay for.
+Every comparison follows the same structure: what the other platform is built for, what SCAYLED is built for, where they overlap, a feature table, pricing, and when to use which.
 The goal is not to convince you to drop anything.
-It is to show you where the prospecting gap sits in your current stack and whether SCAYLED fills it.
+It is to show you where the occupier-intelligence and prospecting gap sits in your current stack, and whether SCAYLED fills it.